-Why self-esteem must be combined with self-discipline to develop healthy behavioral lifestyles.
-Differentiating discipline from punishment, and the importance of early habit formation.
+The course will focus on understanding how and why self-esteem must be combined with selfdiscipline to develop healthy behavioral lifestyles.
+Focus will be placed on differentiating discipline from punishment, and the importance of early habit formation.

-FAL 190 POSITIVE SELF-DETERMINATION (5 quarter credits) Prerequisite: None Instilling internal locus of control and cause and effect choices in early childhood by assigning appropriate responsibilities.
+FAL 190 POSITIVE SELF-DETERMINATION (5 quarter credits) Prerequisite: None

+The course focus is on instilling internal locus of control, and cause and effect choices in early childhood by assigning appropriate responsibilities.